Awaiting generators

 }

-It is easy to forget to yield
+It is easy to forget to yield the generator.

 Handling errors

-if the generator function you called threw an exception.
+await-generator will make your yield throw an exception if the generator function you called threw an exception.
+You can use try-catch to handle these exceptions.

 function err(): Generator {